connexcs/docs/docs/customer/customer.md

 **Verification** tab

 + Select **Email Verification** and/or **Mobile Verification** to force the customer to go to the portal for verification.
 (This is important to select when you create a customer manually.)
 If the customer doesn't verify these, they won't be able to dial.
 + Select **Approved CLI's Only** to force the customer to log into the Portal and enter their CLI number.
-This generates a test call with a code which the customer enters into the portal.
+This generates a test call with a code which the customer must enter into the portal.
 Once complete, their CLI will be added to the system.

 !!! attention
     Mobile messages will be sent globally, but there are some reports of issues with SMS being delivered to numbers in India.
 These messages are sent on the Twilio network, so whatever they deliver ConnexCS will deliver.